fprasx/fprasx.github.io/content/articles/encryption-golf-with-bennett.md

 +++
 date = 2024-01-23
-title = "Encryption in 325 Characters or Less with Bennett"
+title = "Encryption in 325 Characters or Less with Bennett!"
 +++

 What encryption scheme is this?